30 Outstanding One-Day Backyard Projects

 Tile makes an instant tabletop that’s easy, inexpensive and durable.
-This project is simple enough for a beginner to build and costs less than $30!
+This project is simple enough for a beginner to build and is inexpensive.
 Tile stores carry a wide selection of beautiful stone tile.
 And that’s the inspiration for this table.
-We chose a slate tile ($7), but you’ll also find granite, limestone and marble tiles costing anywhere from $5 to $20 each.
+We chose a slate tile, but you’ll also find granite, limestone and marble tiles.
 You could also use manufactured tile, though the edges may not match the face of the tile.

 Build this Soothing Fountain in an Afternoon

 This soothing fountain is a “disappearing fountain” so there’s no exposed standing water.
 This means there’s less maintenance since there’s less chance debris and critters will wind up in the water.
 Yet it provides the soothing sight and sound of running water people love.
 Another bonus—since birds love moving water, there’s a chance you’ll attract some of these outdoor friends.
 This quaint fountain is proof that good things come in small packages.
-You can build it in an afternoon for under $80.
+You can build it in an afternoon.